igrishaev/blog/_posts/2022-12-03-clojure-guide.md

     (jdbc/execute -db "select 1")))
 ~~~

 This code, though never compiled, still can be evaluated in REPL.
-Dev sections are useful and it's a good trait to have and maintain them.
+Having long dev sections is controversial: they become stale in time, they rely on personal credentials and so on.
+Keep them short.

 ## Tests

-The standard `clojure.test` framework is good enough for all kinds of testing: unit-, integration-, smoke- and so on.
+The standard `clojure.test` framework is good enough for all kinds of testing: unit, integration, smoke and so on.
 There hardly can be a reason to drive the tests with another third-party library.
 Often, people just don't know how to organize their tests properly.
 Invest your time in `clojure.test`, especially fixtures.

-Name your tests with test- prefix to distinguish them from ordinary functions in the table of contents of a file:
+Name your tests with a `test-` prefix to distinguish them from ordinary functions in the table of contents of a file (when using `imenu` or similar in Emacs):

 ~~~clojure
 (deftest test-user-auth-ok